 Land use in the area would be unaltered by the Build or No-Build Alternatives.
 No land use AMMs would be required for the proposed project.
-No AMMs or mitigation measures are required for the proposed project.

 2.1.2 Parks and Recreational Facilities

 The Park Preservation Act (California Public Resources Code [PRC] Sections 5400-5409) prohibits local and state agencies from acquiring any property that is in use as a public park at the time of acquisition unless the acquiring agency pays sufficient compensation, land, or both to enable the operator of the park to replace the park land and any park facilities on that land.